-No, Next Generation Specialist Support will not distribute a copy of the report to the Claims Specialist / Case Manager.
-As this service is a medical support service focused on clinical treatment the Clinical Summary Letter is not to be used or distributed for Medico-Legal purposes.
+Next Generation Specialist Support will not distribute a copy of the report to the Claims Specialist / Case Manager unless it is a self-insurance or MVA claim.
+As this service is a medical support service focused on clinical treatment the Clinical Summary Letter is not to be used for Medico-Legal purposes.

-We understand the information in the Clinical Summary Letter may be useful for Claims Management purposes and therefore we would encourage the Claims Specialist / Case Manager to call or write to the treating GP seeking feedback.
+We understand the information in the Clinical Summary Letter may be useful for Claims Management purposes and therefore we would encourage non self-insurance or non-MVA Claims Specialists / Case Managers to call or write to the treating GP seeking feedback.